Graylog2/documentation/pages/sidecar.rst

 Install collectors
 ------------------

-Next up you can decide which collectors you want to use with your Sidecar and install them as well.
-We only cover the installation of the most common ones here, you are free to use other collectors as well.
-(XXX ref creating new backend)
+Next up, you can decide which collectors you want to use with your Sidecar and install them as well.
+We only cover the installation of the most common ones here, but you are free to use other collectors as well.
+Graylog contains default collector configurations for Filebeat, Winlogbeat and NXLog.
+But since you're able to define your own collector backends, there is nothing stopping you from running e.g. sysmon, auditd or packetbeat.

 Beats on Linux